-With the Research and Development department in The Netherlands, and manufacturing plants in the Netherlands and Singapore, we have developed and produced over 50 different types of lifting equipment.
+With the Research and Development department in The Netherlands, and manufacturing plants in the Netherlands and Malaysia, we have developed and produced over 50 different types of lifting equipment.
 After more than 170 years, the black smith company of Arie Stinis has become a true global player and a specialist in designing, manufacturing and servicing a wide range of container spreaders and special custom built handling gears of the highest quality.

 Stinis® has been the trendsetter in the container handling business for several decades.
 When the first containers were being shipped between Europe and America in 1967, we sold our first container spreader.
 Two decades later, a fully automated container spreader, the Stinis Autotwist®, was introduced.
 Several thousands of this spreader are in operation all over the world, while hundreds are still being produced and sold on a yearly basis.

 Stinis Autotwist® spreaders are a modified version of the semi-automatic spreader, and were introduced in 1989.
 Ever since, the Autotwist spreader has proven to be extremely successful for container handling on conventional ships, luffing harbour cranes and shipboard cranes.
 They are also used under mobile harbour cranes, and as spare (back-up) spreaders.

 In 1996, we launched the Long-Twin® into the market.
 The very simple and robust design, for which Stinis holds the worldwide patent, has drastically changed the logistics of terminal operations.
 This spreader concept, which has become the industry standard, ensures a smooth operation for the separating Twin-Lift part under quay cranes, yard cranes and straddle carriers.